Harper the Bear – Free Crochet Pattern

 First Leg

 R19: 1 SC in each of the next 3 sts.
 Place a stitch marker in the next st (for reference with second leg).
-Skip the next 20 sts and SC in the 21st st from hook (working across the opening of head to create first leg).
-SC in each of the remaining 16 sts to beginning SC of this round.
+Skip the next 20 sts and 1 SC in the 21st st from hook (working across the opening of head to create first leg).
+1 SC in each of the remaining 16 sts to beginning.
 (20 sts)

 Second Leg

-R19: Beginning in the st that you left a stitch marker in when completing the first leg, work 1 SC in each st around to beginning SC of this round.
+R19: Beginning in the st of the body with the st marker, work 1 SC in each st around to beginning.
 (20 sts)

 Ears (make 2)